 Creating a business communication plan has helped my clients connect with more customers and team members while cutting down the sales process time.
 It has also helped them scale their business because they're able to focus on bringing more people into their inner circle.

-In F.A.S.T Formula to $5K, you solidify your communication plan from the start for more flow and balance in your business that can pour out into your personal life.
+Solidify your communication plan from the start for more flow and balance in your business that can pour out into your personal life.

 Because when you have a solid communication plan, you're no longer trying to figure out how to connect with more people and trying to convince them to join your team.
 Instead, you're enjoying your business and life more.